Christopher Eubanks: 2015–2016: ATP Tour debut

-2017: Turned pro, Major debut, first ATP wins & quarterfinal
+2017–2019: Turned pro, major debut, first ATP wins & quarterfinal

-Eubanks had his professional breakthrough in the 2017 BB&T Atlanta Open, beating Taylor Fritz and Jared Donaldson to reach the quarterfinals.
+Eubanks had his professional breakthrough at the 2017 Atlanta Open, defeating Taylor Fritz and Jared Donaldson to reach the quarterfinals.

 Shortly after the performance, Eubanks received a wildcard to the 2017 US Open where he was defeated in the first round by Dudi Sela.
-At the same tournament, he also won his first US Open victory in doubles with partner Christian Harrison.
+At the same tournament, also as a wildcard he won his first US Open victory in doubles with partner Christian Harrison.

+After winning three qualifying matches to gain entry into the main draw of the 2019 Australian Open, Eubanks lost in the first round to Georgian Nikoloz Basilashvili on his debut at this tournament.

-2020: First Major doubles quarterfinal at the US Open
+2020–2022: First major doubles quarterfinal & singles win at the US Open

-Partnering Mackenzie McDonald he reached his first Major quarterfinal in doubles at the 2020 US Open (tennis).
+Partnering with Mackenzie McDonald, Chris Eubanks reached his first major quarterfinal in doubles at the 2020 US Open.

-2022: First Grand Slam singles win
+He entered singles qualifying at Wimbledon 2021, where he lost in the first round to Viktor Troicki, who was playing his last professional tournament.

-At the 2022 US Open, he recorded his first Major win as a qualifier after defeating Pedro Martínez.
+At the 2022 US Open, he recorded his first major win as a qualifier by defeating Pedro Martínez.

-2023: Second Grand Slam win
+2023: First ATP Tour title, major quarterfinal and first top 10 win, top 30

-He recorded his second Major main draw win at the 2023 Australian Open after defeating Soon-woo Kwon in five sets.

-He reached a new career-high ranking of No. 102 on 13 February 2023 before qualifying into the main draw at the 2023 Delray Beach Open where he lost to lucky loser Aleksandar Vukic in the first round.
+He recorded his second major main draw win at the Australian Open defeating Kwon Soon-woo in five sets.
+He reached a new career-high ranking of No. 102 on February 13, 2023, before qualifying into the main draw at the Delray Beach Open where he lost to Aleksandar Vukic in the first round.